RTEMS/rtems-docs/c-user/config/bdbuf.rst

 CONSTANT:
     ``CONFIGURE_BDBUF_TASK_STACK_SIZE``

-DATA TYPE:
+OPTION TYPE:
-    Unsigned integer (``size_t``).

-RANGE:
-    Zero or positive.
+    This configuration option is an integer define.

 DEFAULT VALUE:
-    The default value is RTEMS_MINIMUM_STACK_SIZE.
+    The default value is ``RTEMS_MINIMUM_STACK_SIZE``.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall satisfy all of the following
+    constraints:

+    * It shall be greater than or equal to :ref:`CONFIGURE_MINIMUM_TASK_STACK_SIZE`.

+    * It shall be less than or equal to a
+      BSP-specific and application-specific value which depends on the size of the memory available to the application.

+    * It shall be small enough so that the task stack space calculation carried out by ``<rtems/confdefs.h>`` does not overflow an integer of type ``uintptr_t``.

 DESCRIPTION:
-    Defines the task stack size of the Block Device Cache tasks in bytes.
+    The value of this configuration option defines the task stack size of the Block Device Cache tasks in bytes.

 NOTES:
     None.